Millennials spend six hours on social media every week – and Generation X spend seven!

 - Helping to increase levels of employee engagement

-Yet, only 12% of communications teams believe their strategic plans are good at supporting their company’s top priorities.
+Yet, only 12% of communication teams believe their strategic plans are good at supporting their company’s top priorities.
 Their biggest obstacles for those priorities are line management’s lack of communication skills and internal technology’s misfit with purpose.

 Many companies now have social platforms for internal communication meant to engage employees in the conversation.
 Like Facebook, social means employees can react and interact by sharing and commenting.
 It’s basically a two way conversation that is meant to continuously engage the employee and provide leadership with real-time feedback from their workforce.

 To be effective, communication solutions need to be be simple, engaging, and suited to the organization and its people.
-The excitement of receiving a new piece of software, supposed to revolutionise the way employees communicate, will quickly evaporate if it turns out the so called “solution” is actually very difficult to use.
+The excitement of receiving a new piece of software, supposed to revolutionize the way employees communicate, will quickly evaporate if it turns out the so called “solution” is actually very difficult to use.
 Any employee should have access at any time on any device to many channels for different preferences and needs.

 For example, you might have official announcement notifications, on-demand courses, specialized library documents, interactive checklists, targeted surveys, and fun group chats – all in one place.